-

 Net-leaf leather-flower (Clematis reticulata*) of the Buttercup (Ranunculaceae) family is a perennial herbaceous vine found in portions of the Southeastern U.S from eastern Texas and Oklahoma to South Carolina and Florida.
 In Arkansas, the species is recorded from north-central and southwestern parts … Continue reading

-Posted in Know Your Natives, Native Plants, Vines, Wildflowers
+Posted in Know Your Natives, Native Plants, Purple, Vines, Wildflowers

 Tagged Clematis, Clematis reticulata, Flower, Know Your Natives, Ranunculaceae